Complementarity-determining region: Location and structure

 The tertiary structure of an antibody is important to analyze and design new antibodies.
-The three-dimensional structures of the non-H3 CDRs of antibodies have been clustered and classified by Chothia et al. and more recently by North et al. Homology modeling is a computational method to build tertiary structures from amino-acid sequences.
+The structure and sequence of all six CDRs combined will determine the binding activity of the antigen receptor on an antibody or T-cell Receptor.
+CDRs have been separated into canonical classes based on their varying loop lengths, which are commonly used to differentiate the CDRs from each other.
+The structural relationship between different length CDRS is based on length-independent components, such as their sequence, and can further characterize CDRs.
+The loops, or three-dimensional structures of the non-H3 CDRs (all CDRs but H3) of antibodies have been clustered and classified by Chothia et al. and more recently by North et al. Homology modeling is a computational method to build tertiary structures from amino-acid sequences.
 The so-called H3-rules are empirical rules to build models of CDR3.